sthenic/lins/doc/web/_source/rules.rst

 LaTeX
 -----

-There is a rule file :ref:`section <rule_latex_section>` specific to the LaTeX linter.
+There is a rule file :ref:`section <rule_latex>` specific to the LaTeX linter.
 The identifiers in the table below can be considered shorthand for the more general way of specifying scopes in a LaTeX document.

 +-------------+-----------------------------------------------------------+
 |    Label    |                          Target                           |